dsobral/ADER/material/complex/tutorial1.md

     keep_md: yes
 ---

-This document demonstrates how to use *DESeq2* and *edgeR* in the *R environment* to perform a differential expression analysis using the the Trapnell datasets as an example.
-We will first need to tell R what samples are going to be analysed, then run the *DESeq2* pipeline plot the results of the analysis.
+This document demonstrates how to use *DESeq2* in the *R environment* to perform a differential expression analysis using the the Trapnell datasets as an example.
+We will first need to tell R what samples are going to be analysed, then run the *DESeq2* pipeline and plot the results of the analysis.

-Finally, we will repeat the analysis using another common differential expression package called *edgeR*.

 # Setting up the environment

 First we need to make sure that R is running on the same directory where we placed the counts files (the files called trapnell_counts_C1_R1.tab, trapnell_counts_C1_R2.tab, etc...).
-To do this either type `setwd("path/to/directory")` in the R console, or navigate to the counts directory using the *Files* panel in RStudio and select "Set As Working Directory".
+To do this either type `setwd("path/to/directory")` in the R console, or use the *Files* panel to navigate to the counts directory and then select *More -> Set As Working Directory*.

 # Setting up the count data and metadata